Phrases from The Hitchhiker's Guide to the Galaxy: On the Internet and in software

-The number 42 and the phrase, "Life, the universe, and everything" have attained cult status on the Internet.
-"Life, the universe, and everything" is a common name for the off-topic section of an Internet forum and the phrase is invoked in similar ways to mean "anything at all".
+The number 42 and its associated phrase, "Life, the universe, and everything", have attained cult status on the Internet.
+"Life, the universe, and everything" is a common name for the off-topic section of an Internet forum, and the phrase is invoked in similar ways to mean "anything at all".
 Many chatbots, when asked about the meaning of life, will answer "42".
 Several online calculators are also programmed with the Question.
-Google Calculator will give the result to "the answer to life the universe and everything" as 42, as will Wolfram's Computational Knowledge Engine.
-Similarly, DuckDuckGo also gives the result of "the answer to the ultimate question of life, the universe and everything" as 42.
-In the online community Second Life, there is a section on a sim called "42nd Life."
+Google Calculator will give the result to "the answer to life the universe and everything" as 42, as will Wolfram's Computational Knowledge Engine and DuckDuckGo.
+In the online community Second Life, there is a section on a sim called "42nd Life".
 It is devoted to this concept in the book series, and several attempts at recreating Milliways, the Restaurant at the End of the Universe, were made.

 In OpenOffice.org software (prior to version 3.4) if "=ANTWORT("Das Leben, das Universum und der ganze Rest") (German for =ANSWER("life, the universe and everything")) is typed into any cell of a spreadsheet, the result is 42.